KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 would encounter.

 By Session 6, the group had identified that what was needed was not a better script but a tool for *exploring* the space of possible interactions rather than committing to one.
-Early group notes from that session listed several tool directions — flowcharts, ARC software recipes, cognitive walkthroughs — before landing on the card-based improv format, inspired by
-*Cards Against Humanity* and scripted improv theatre.
+Early group notes from that session listed several tool directions like flowcharts, ARC software recipes and cognitive walkthroughs, before landing on the card-based improv format, inspired by *Cards Against Humanity* and scripted improv theatre.
 The core idea was a tool that is structured enough to generate specific scenarios but open enough to let unexpected behaviour emerge through enactment with the actual robot.

 Scenario design was the right direction because it operates at the level of interaction rather than implementation.
 It does not require a working autonomous system.
 It requires a physical robot, people willing to inhabit roles, and a structured framework for capturing what enactments reveal.
-This extends naturally from LEADOR (Winkle et al., 2021), which advocates for in-situ participatory design where behaviour is explored through live enactment in the actual interaction context - rather than specified at a desk.
+This extends naturally from LEADOR (Winkle et al., 2021), which advocates for in-situ participatory design where behaviour is explored through live enactment in the actual interaction context, rather than specified at a desk.

 ---